 Segment results that are reported to the CEO include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
 Unallocated items comprise mainly corporate assets (primarily the Company's corporate office), head office expenses, personnel costs, depreciation and amortization, financing income and finance costs, net, other income and income tax expenses.
-At December 31, 2024 and 2023, the Company had two reportable segments
+At March 31, 2025 and 2024, the Company had two reportable segments

-Notes to Consolidated Financial Statements For the three and six months ended December 31, 2024 and 2023
+Notes to Consolidated Financial Statements For the three and nine months ended March 31, 2025 and 2024 (Expressed in Canadian Dollars)